quisethecoder/quisethecoder/README.md

 ⚡**Fun Facts:**
 - I’m a big fan of sports and love trying out new recipes in the kitchen.
-- Outside of coding, I enjoy exploring new technologies and finding creative ways to solve problems.
+- Outside of coding, I enjoy exploring new technologies, and exercising.

 📬**Let’s Connect:**
 💼 LinkedIn